WagleyResearch/southeastasia/README.md

 # southeastasia
-southeast asia project
+This is a website that discusses the effects of imperialism on Southeast Asia.

 <<<<<<< HEAD
-This is a website that discusses the effects of imperialism on Southeast Asia.
 =======
 Ben Wagley Kennan Oizumi Jacob Hall
 >>>>>>> origin/master